For info on the thematic structure, see the introduction page.

 1.53 Achilles calls an assembly

 Here, in Homer's "Achilles judgement", is his first choice: status, being best.
-Hera seems to offer him this (1.55) - calling an assembly is the act of a king - and the ensuing quarrel makes clear that he cannot have it, he cannot be 'best of the Achaeans' this way.
-Agamemnon is the better man because he rules more people (1.281).
+Hera seems to offer him this (1.55) - calling an assembly is the act of a king - and the ensuing quarrel makes clear that he cannot have it, he cannot be "best of the Achaians" this way.
+See here Agamemnon is the better man because he rules more people (1.281).
 All the same, Hera loves them both (1.195-6).

 1.68 Kalchas, seer by the grace of Apollo